wanglin2/mind-map/web/src/pages/Doc/en/render/index.md

 > v0.6.8+

 Copy nodes.
-After calling this method, the current activated node data will be stored.
-Multiple activated nodes will only operate on the first node, and subsequent calls to the 'paste()' method can be pasted.
+After calling this method, the current activated node data will be stored. and subsequent calls to the 'paste()' method can be pasted.

+If the browser and protocol (https) support 'js' to manipulate clipboard data, the copied node data will also be added to the user's clipboard.

 ### cut()

 > v0.6.8+

 Cut a node.
-After calling this method, the currently active node will be cut and the node data will be stored.
-Multiple nodes will only operate on the first node, and subsequent calls to the 'paste()' method can be pasted.
+After calling this method, the currently active node will be cut and the node data will be stored. and subsequent calls to the 'paste()' method can be pasted.

+If the browser and protocol (https) support 'js' to manipulate clipboard data, the copied node data will also be added to the user's clipboard.

 ### paste()

 > v0.6.8+

 Pasting nodes can be done by calling the 'copy()' or 'cut()' method after calling it.

-This method does not support pasting data from the user's clipboard.
-Please use the built-in 'Ctrl+v' shortcut key.
+If the browser and protocol (https) support 'js' to manipulate clipboard data, data copied from other places can also be pasted.
+For example, you can paste' simple mind map 'nodes across browsers.
+If it is non' simple mind map 'node data, the text and images in the clipboard will be extracted and pasted.
+The text will be pasted as a child node by default, and the images will be added to the current node by default.

 ### clearCache()

+> v0.9.2+

 Empty the node cache pool.